masci/go-rest-playground/README.md

 - The web service doesn't provide any authentication/authorization feature
 - The happy code path was usually assumed, leaving out some error handling
+- Test coverage is low as in some cases I only provided the most significative tests without repeating boilerplate for similar cases.